A bundle framework for observer design on smooth manifolds with symmetry: Fibre Bundle Structure

 The group action leads to the decomposition of the tangent space.
-At any point $p \in P$, $T_pP$ decomposes into two complementary vector spaces - the vertical space and horizontal space.
-(We have extended nomenclature defined for the case when the group action is free \cite{kobayashi}).
-The vertical space($\Ver_p(P)$) at each point is tangent to the orbit passing through that point and is also the kernel of $T_p\pi_{\phi}$.
+Let us look at the case of free group action first, since it will natually lead us to the case when the group action is not free.
+At any point $p \in P$, $T_pP$ decomposes into two complementary vector spaces - the vertical space, denoted $\Ver_p(P)$ and horizontal space, denoted $\Hor_p(P)$.
+The vertical space($\Ver_p(P)$) at each point is tangent space to the orbit passing through that point, and is therefore is isomorphic to the Lie algebra of $G$.
+It is also the kernel of $T_p\pi_{\phi}$.

-Let us here delve into the special case of free group action.
-This is necessary in order to understand the case of non-free action with more clarity.
-In this case, the vertical space at each point is isomorphic to the Lie algebra.
-Choosing a basis for the Lie algebra yields a basis for the vertical space via $T_{\id}\phi_g$.
 The horizontal space ($\Hor_p(P)$), is non-unique and can be chosen by the user to satisfy $\Hor_p(P)\bigoplus\Ver_p(P) = T_pP$ and $\Hor_{g \cdot p}(P) = T_p\Phig{g}\Hor_p(P)$.

-In case of the non-free action, the situation is a little more complicated.
-Let a basis for the Lie algebra be $\mathcal{B}_1$, and let the basis for the Lie algebra of $G_p$ be $\mathcal{B}_2$.
-Then the vertical space is $\text{span}(\mathcal{B}_1 \setminus \mathcal{B}_2 )$.
-In other words, it is isomorphic to $T_{[g]_{G_p}}(G/ G_p)$.
-From the free action case we can see that $T_{[g]_{G_p}}(G/ G_p)$ is in turn the horizontal space $\Hor_g(G)$ when $G_p$ acts as a Lie group on the smooth manifold $G$.
-The horizontal space in the non-free case has the same definition as the case of free action.
-It is useful and interesting because it gives us a direct pathway to analyse dynamics on the quotient manifold, since $\Hor_p(P)$ is isomorphic to $T_{_G[p]}(\M / \G)$.
+It can be easily shown that every point, $T_p \gamma_{\sigma_P}$ annihilates horizontal vectors and $T_p\pi_{\phi}$ annihilates vertical vectors, and $T_{_G[p]}\sigma_P$ is a bijection between $T_{_G[p]}P/G$ and $\Hor_{\sigma_P(p)}(P)$.
+For more details, see \cite{kobayashi}.

+Proceeding to the case when the group action is not free, the vertical and horizontal space still have the same definition and properties.
+However, it is instructive to observe that the vertical space has two distinct subspaces.
+Let a basis for the Lie algebra of $G$ be $\mathcal{B}_1 = \{b_1,b_2,\ldots,b_n\}$, and let the basis for the Lie algebra of $G_p$ be $\mathcal{B}_2 = \{b_1,b_2,\ldots,b_m\} \subset \mathcal{B}_1$ with $m < n$.
+Then $\mathcal{B}_2$ represents all those directions, going along which, one remains in the stabiliser subgroup $G_p$, therefore, the curves that they induce on $P$ via the tangent map of $\phi^p$ will have zero tangent vector.

+Given a tangent vector $v_p \in T_p P, \ver(v_p)$ will denote its vertical component and $\hor(v_p)$ will denote its horizontal component.
+An illustration of this is in Figure \ref{fig:hor-ver}.